 How Much are Your Wants?

-Recently one of my favorite people in the personal finance space – J Money – shared a simple (and eye-opening) challenge about tracking your wants that can help you control your spending habits.
+One of my favorite people in the personal finance space – J Money – shared a simple (and eye-opening) challenge about tracking your wants that can help you control your spending habits.

-I started it and even though I would say we’re pretty savvy about spending, this challenge showed us that we have some areas we need to stay on top of better.
+I did it a couple of summers ago.
+Even though I would say we're pretty savvy about spending, this challenge showed us that we have some areas we need to stay on top of better.